exercism/problem-specifications/exercises/knapsack/description.md

-In this exercise, lets try to solve a classic problem.
+In this exercise, let's try to solve a classic problem.

 Bob is a thief.
 After months of careful planning, he finally manages to crack the security systems of a high-class apartment.